 To be eligible for the PMP® credential, you must meet certain educational and professional experience requirements.
 Some of the key requirements are as follows.

-All project management experience must have been accrued within the last eight consecutive years prior to your application submission.
+All project management experience must have been accrued within the last eight consecutive years before your application submission.

 A four-year degree (bachelor's degree or global equivalent) AND a minimum of three years/35 months unique non-overlapping professional project management experience during which at least 4500 hours were spent leading and directing project tasks.